 In Geometry, we have several fundamental concepts: point, line and plane.
 From these three basic terms, all other terms in Geometry can be defined.

-is an exact location in space.
+A point is an exact location in space.
 They are shown as dots in a plane in 2-dimensions or dots in space in 3-dimensions.
-It is labelled with capital letters.
+It is labeled with capital letters.
 It does not take up any space.

 Point, Line, Plane

 This video explains and demonstrates the fundamental concepts (undefined terms) of geometry: point, line, plane.

 Geometry - Points, Lines, Planes, Space Notation - Part 1 of 2

 Geometry - Points, Lines, Planes, Space Notation - Part 2 of 2

 A song to help you remember Line, Ray, Line Segment, Plane, Point